 Crey came in to financial advising by way of the service industry.
-He found that he has a knack for helping people achieve their goals and as he has always enjoyed math and finance, as a real numbers guy, financial advising was a logical career progression.
+He found that he has a knack for helping people pursue their goals and as he has always enjoyed math and finance, as a real numbers guy, financial advising was a logical career progression.
 Crey’s role at North Star is an imperative one as he is one of the founding partners, and works not only with individual clients but also is very active in advising on retirement plans for business owners and their employees.
 The North Star team would consider Crey the tenacious one and he ensures that the firm is running smoothly and efficiently.

 - Investment Planning

-- Retirement Forecasting and Design
+- Retirement Planning and Design

 - Estate Preservation and Distribution Development

 - What do you love about your job?